By Madeline Bocaro ©

 My first hearing of ‘Why’ was on a jukebox in a department store in 1970.
 John’s single ‘Mother’ was in there, but I chose to play the b-side.
 The jukebox shook, rumbled and came alive, as did my whole body!
 It is one of my favorite songs of all time.
 Here, we get an almost 9-minutes extended version of this precious gem that almost was not recorded (as evidenced in John’s comment at the end, “Were you getting that?”
 After the previous start with ‘no power’ he had told the engineer to stop recording!

 The album Fly (1971) sounds most spectacular with its custom home-made instruments and strange textures; drum machines and drones made by Fluxus musician Joe Jones (an associate of John Cage and LaMonte Young).
 The ‘Head Play’ medley (‘You/Airmale/Fly’ – bonus track) swirls around your head like a cyclone!
 These wordless vocal pieces communicate much more than any language.
 Why does Yoko, who speaks two languages fluently, choose to completely evade words?
 BECAUSE THERE ARE NO WORDS!
-‘Don’t Worry Kyoko’ – a plea to her daughter – was John’s vocal inspiration on ‘Cold Turkey’.
+‘Don’t Worry Kyoko’ – a plea to her daughter (with Eric Clapton on guitar) was John’s vocal inspiration on ‘Cold Turkey’.
 All seventeen minutes of ‘Mindtrain’ are glorious.
 In the haunting ‘Mrs. Lennon’, the echoing lament of Yoko’s vocal is chilling.
 Especially the line, “Half the world is always killed you know.”

 I only wish that they had included a bonus track ‘Telephone Piece’ including all three versions (USA, UK and Japan) that appeared on each edition of the album.
 (In the case of the UK version, the phone ring is different.
 On the Japanese vinyl, she answers, “Moshi moshi, Yoko desu.”)